gryf/ebook-converter/README.rst

 What's supported
 ----------------

-To be able to perform some optimization and make converter more reliable and easy to use, first I need to remove some of the features, which are totally not crucial in my opinion, although they might be re-added later, like, for instance there is no automatic language translations depending on the locale
+To be able to perform some optimization and make the converter more reliable and easy to use, first I need to remove some of the features, which are totally not crucial in my opinion, although they might be re-added later, like, for instance there is no automatic language translations depending on the locale